-I always dreamed of visiting my ancestral home of Odessa.
+Perspective | I always dreamed of visiting my ancestral home of Odessa.
 But not like this.

 Just as Zina stayed in Odessa then, she’s insisting on staying now.
 Her son, Ruslan, evacuated his family to Moldova days ago.
 He begged her to come with them.
 She refused.

 When I asked why that was, she scolded me, telling me to not get distracted from driving.
 Then she explained that she was born in this city.
 It’s her home.
 She visited the United States four times.
 Four of her siblings moved there, but she returned to Odessa each time.
-There’s something about this city — with its roots back to imperial Russia, its classic architecture, its appreciation for artists and its Black Sea beaches — that make people romantic about it.
+There’s something about this city — with its roots back in imperial Russia, its classic architecture, its appreciation for artists and its Black Sea beaches — that make people romantic about it.

 Peak Odessa: The opera and ballet theater is the most fortified building in town, surrounded by a wall of sandbags.